Codium-ai/pr-agent/README.md

 ### Feb 27, 2025

-Important updates and bug fixes for Azure DevOps, see [here](https://github.com/qodo-ai/pr-agent/pull/1583)
+- Important updates and bug fixes for Azure DevOps, see [here](https://github.com/qodo-ai/pr-agent/pull/1583)
+- Added support for adjusting the [response language](https://qodo-merge-docs.qodo.ai/usage-guide/additional_configurations/#language-settings) of the PR-Agent tools.

 ### Feb 6, 2025
 New design for the `/improve` tool: